MSRCCS/PrajnaApps/Bot/README.md

 * [Emotion API](https://www.microsoft.com/cognitive-services/en-us/emotion-api) for detecting facial emotion
 * [Face API](https://www.microsoft.com/cognitive-services/en-us/face-api) for analysis of faces

+The bot also uses [Microsoft Translator API](https://www.microsoft.com/en-us/translator) for text translation within images.
+It is hosted as an Azure web app and relies on Azure blob storage.

 The bot can be used by running the [bot framework emulator](http://download.botframework.com/botconnector/tools/emulator/publish.htm) and entering in the appropriate App Id and App Secret, found in the Web.config file.